Jh0mpis/N-Body-Molecular-Dynamics-MHPC-Project/README.md

 cmake --build ./build
 ```

-And finally, the executables are inside of `./build/bin` folder.
+Finally, the executables will be generated inside of `./build/bin` folder.

 ### Optimization flags

-In order to test the improvement with and without compiler optimization flags the `CMakeLists.txt` has the option `OPTIMIZATION_FLAGS` that is `ON` by default.
-You can set the variable using the following command.
+`CMakeLists.txt` has the option `OPTIMIZATION_FLAGS` `ON` by default.
+You can set the variable using the following command to view the perforamnce of the code with and without optimization flags.

 ```
 cmake -S . -B ./build -DOPTIMIZATION_FLAG=ON(or OFF) <additional-setup-flags>
 ```

-or using the ccmake tool.
+Alternatively, you can use ccmake tool.

 > [!IMPORTANT]
 > We suggest to enable it always.

 > [!IMPORTANT]
-> It will create an executable called `main.x` in the `<build-folder>/bin/` folder.
+> To generate an excutable, run `cmake --build ./build`, this will create executable called `main.x` in `<build-folder>/bin/`.

 ### Compiling with OpenMPI

-The project can run using different parallelization strategies, the first one is the distributed memory approach using OpenMPI.
-For enable the OpenMPI functionality you have to add the `ENABLE_OMPI` flag, that is `OFF` by default, and put it in `ON` using
+To run the code using OpenMPI, enable the `ENABLE_OMPI` flag, by setting it to `ON` in the `CMakeLists.txt`.
+Or by running the following command line.

 ```
 cmake -S . -B ./build -DENABLE_OMPI=ON(or OFF) <additional-setup-flags>
 ```

-or using the ccmake tool.
+or using the `ccmake` tool.
 > [!WARNING]
-> The `ENABLE_OMPI` flag is `OFF` by default, you have to set it on.
+> The `ENABLE_OMPI` flag is `OFF` by default.

 > [!IMPORTANT]
-> It will create an executable called `mpi_main.x` in the `<build-folder>/bin/` folder.
+> To generate an excutable, run `cmake --build ./build`, this will create executable called `mpi_main.x` in `<build-folder>/bin/`.

 ### Compiling with OpenMP

-Also the project can be run using a shared memory approach with OpenMP.
-You can enable it using the `ENABLE_OMP` flag and turn it `ON` using
+To run using OpenMP, enable it in the `CMakeLists.txt` by setting `ENABLE_OMP` flag to `ON`, or by running the following command line

 ```
 cmake -S . -B ./build -DENABLE_OMP=ON(or OFF) <additional-setup-flags>